THE PATH is your space for making, meaning and momentum

 Includes: New work concept development and planning; intimate WIP showcase.

-Facilitated by Dr Kellie O’Dempsey The Path is both a workshop and mentorship that guides artists through concept and production development of a new body of work.
+The Primer is both a workshop and mentorship that guides artists through concept and production development of a new body of work.
 The program includes 4 day intensive over 2 weekends.
-This includes: a Mapping Concepts Workshop, individual critiques, Group networking
+This includes: a Mapping Concepts Workshop, individual critiques, group networking and critique.

 10am to 4pm (2 Days), Project Development & Plan